Practical idealism

-Practical idealism is a term first used by John Dewey in 1917 and subsequently adopted by Mahatma Gandhi (Gandhi Marg 2002).
+Practical idealism is a term first used by John Dewey in 1917 and subsequently adopted by Mahatma Gandhi.
 It describes a philosophy that holds it to be an ethical imperative to implement ideals of virtue or good.
 It further holds it to be equally immoral to either refuse to make the compromises necessary to realize high ideals, or to discard ideals in the name of expediency.
 Practical idealism in its broadest sense may be compared to utilitarianism in its emphasis on outcomes, and to political economy and enlightened self-interest in its emphasis on the alignment of what is right with what is possible.